ruslanrazakov/ShapesProcessor/README.md

 In  ShapesProcessor.GetForegroundPolygons() method I used two nested loops, it is O(N^2) complexity, I think, I can change loops with some HashTable (Dictionary, for example), if I will have enough time for optimizations.

 ## 2. UI
 UI is WebAssembly application with C# and JavaScript.
 It is hosted in GitHub pages, here https://ruslanrazakov.github.io/ShapesProcessor/.
-There is not so much great UI, but a lot of functions:
+The UI is not so awesome as Core lib, but it has a lot of great functions:
 - randomizer that creates 20 shapes on canvas
 - canvas cleaner
 - drawing Triangle